 Authors keep 70% of royalties as long as your ebook is priced more than $2.99, but you are in control of prices and promotions.

 You also own the rights to your books completely and you’re allowed to publish elsewhere too.

 Although this UK-based company became famous for printing photography books, Blurb also has a platform for authors to lay out their work, promote and distribute the books through its own Blurb store, Amazon, Ingram, and other self-publishing sites.

 Probably one of the lowest rates in the self-publishing industry, Outskirts Press has been a favorite among authors for years now.

 This Colorado-based company makes it homey for authors, giving out prizes to “Best Book of the Year” with a $1,500 price annually, promoting books day in day out, and millions of dollars in royalties since it launched in 2002.

-This site offers the same self-publishing options as the rest of this list, but they’ve been known to have superb editorial and marketing add-on services.
+This site offers pretty much the same self-publishing options as the rest of this list, but they’ve been known to have superb editorial and marketing add-on services.

-libris is popular for its author events, which definitely provide a much-needed push especially for new authors.
+Xlibris is popular for its author events, which definitely provide a much-needed push, especially for new authors.

 Barnes & Noble has a pretty strong ebook sales record, even if it doesn’t go outside the United States.

 This company is a solid publishing house with a massive collection of books, so it is definitely worthy of a spot while you’re considering which of the best self-publishing companies to go for.